5 Reasons Your Homeschool Child Won’t Do Work & How to Motivate Your Child

 5 Reasons Why Your Homeschool Child Won’t Do Work

-Reason 1: Learning Feels Like a Chore
+Reason 1: When Your Homeschool Child Won’t Do Work — Learning Feels Like a Chore

 Many children resist because they’ve learned to associate “learning” with compliance or tedium.
 They may rush through assignments just to get them done or outright refuse work that doesn’t interest them.